-Most personal injury cases don’t hinge on who was to blame for the injuries.
+Most injury cases don’t hinge on who was to blame for the injuries.
 Usually it’s pretty obvious who caused a car accident.
-But what you are able to recover in a personal injury case is sometimes less clear.
+But what you are able to recover in an injury case is sometimes less clear.
 Even when you know the law, it can get confusing.
 It’s worth knowing the rules though.
 That way you won’t accept the insurance company’s low-ball offer.

 Turning to specific types of damages, there are three main categories of damages that you can recover in a personal injury case: medical bills, lost income, and non-economic damages.
 After we’ve talked about what you can recover, we’ll look at some ways insurance companies try to avoid paying you what you’re entitled to.

 If someone hurts you, they should pay your medical bills.
 Simple right?
 Well, not so fast.
 Most folks now have health insurance.
 That means someone has likely already paid your medical bills one way or another.
 So what’s left for the person who hurt you to pay?

 Well, here’s how it works in Colorado: the person who injured you has to pay you the amount you were billed for medical care.
 It doesn’t matter how much your health insurance eventually paid.
 Once you’ve settled the case, you have to pay your health insurance company back for the amount they paid towards you bills.
 The same thing applies if you received benefits from medicare or medicaid.

 Now, that sounded pretty simple in theory, but it gets complicated fast in real life.
 Depending on who pays for you health insurance, you may or may not be entitled to claim protection from two Colorado statutes that govern when and how much your health insurance company can take from a settlement or judgment.
 Worse, insurance companies will often refuse to pay out until they are sure you have everything cleared up with your health insurance company.